coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/3_development_time_threats.md

 ---
-title: 3.
-Development-time threats
+title: 3. 開発時の脅威
 weight: 4
 ---
-## 3.0 Development-time threats - Introduction
+## 3.0 開発時の脅威 - イントロダクション
 **Background:**

 Data science (data engineering and model engineering - for machine learning often referred to as _training phase_) uses a development environment typically outside of the regular application development scope, introducing a new attack surface.
 Data engineering (collecting, storing, and preparing data) is typically a large and important part of machine learning engineering.
 Together with model engineering, it requires appropriate security to protect against data leaks, data poisoning, leaks of intellectual property, and supply chain attacks (see further below).
 In addition, data quality assurance can help reduce risks of intended and unintended data issues.